mickem/nscp-docs/samples/CheckExternalScripts_samples.rst

 Programs "running forever"
 --------------------------

-Another usecase of external scripts is to have event handlers which starts programs.
-This is a bit tricky because if a child program is running when NSClient++ exits it will be terminated thus your "fix" will depend on NSClient++ never restarting.
+Another use case of external scripts is to have event handlers which starts programs.
+This is trickier then it sounds because all commands have a timeout and once that is reach they are killed.
+NSClient++ exits it also terminates all running script thus your "fix" will not be very long.
 To work around this you need to start the program without the control of NSClient++ (fork).
 To do this you need to set capture output to false like so::

    [/settings/external scripts/scripts/fix_problem]
    command = notepad.exe
    capture output = false

-The draw back to this is that the sacript cannot return any output neither message or status code.
+The draw back to this is that the script cannot return any output neither message nor status code.

-A word of warning using "start" or other similar measure to try to star´t a program will cause unexpected issue with NSClient++ due to how handles are inherited in Windows.
+A word of warning using "start" or other similar measure to try to start a program in a regular script will cause unexpected issue with NSClient++ due to how handles are inherited in Windows.
 This will end up blocking the port and forcing a restart of the server.
+Thus capture output = false method is preferred.